strategdk/docker-podman-simplejavawebapp/README.md

 # docker-podman-simplejavawebapp

-Testing deploy and running a  Java WebApp Docker and Podman.
+Testing deploy and running a Java WebApp uder Docker and Podman.

+This project is also meant to be enabled for remote debugging in Intellij IDEA.

 ## Based on
 This tutorial